screwdriver-cd/screwdriver/design/build-clusters.md

 ## Flow
 ### SD Validator

-	1. SD validator should validate if the annotated buildCluster in yaml is onboarded and active.
+	1. SD validator should validate if the annotated buildcluster in yaml is onboarded and active.

 ### API to Redis